 Finally, except as provided in Rule 4, subdivision 1(b) with respect to case records, these rules do not govern access to records of judicial branch court services departments or probation authorities.
 Access to these records is governed by MINN.
-STAT. § 13.84 and any successor, and other applicable court rules and statutes, including Minnesota Statutes, section 13.84 and its successor.
+STAT. § 13.84 and any successor, and other applicable court rules and statutes.

-Nothing in these rules shall affect the disposition of records pursuant to as authorized by Minnesota Statutes, section MINN.
-STAT. § 138.17 or its any successor or prevent the return of documents or physical objects to any person or party pursuant to in accordance with a court rule or order.
+Nothing in these rules shall affect the disposition of records as authorized by MINN.
+STAT. § 138.17 or any successor or prevent the return of documents or physical objects to any person or party in accordance with a court rule or order.